Boris Chaliapin: Background

 Boris Chaliapin was born on September 22, 1904.
 His father was Russian opera singer Feodor Chaliapin and mother Iola Chaliapin-Tornagi.
 He was the third of six children; one sibling was The Name of the Rose film star Feodor Chaliapin, Jr. He spent his childhood in Moscow.
 In 1919 he studied in Petrograd in the academic workshop of V.I.
 Shukhaev, in 1920–1923 - in Moscow in the 1st and 2nd GSHM with D.N.
 Kardovsky, A.E.
 Arkhipova and F.I.
 Zakharov, in 1923-1925 - at the sculptural faculty of the VHUTEMAS and in the workshop of S. T. Konenkov at Krasnaya Presnya.
 In 1923, Chaliapin spent about three months in Paris and then returned in the summer of 1925 to Paris and stayed.
 His father bought a workshop for him in Montmartre.
 He continued his studies at the F. Kolarossi Academy under S. Guerin, in the workshops of K. A. Korovin and P. K. Stepanov.

 Career

 In 1927, during the tour of F.I.
 Chaliapin in London's Covent Garden, he opened the first exhibition of ten works in the lobby of the theater: a portrait of Lydia's sister, drawings on Russian themes: In the Tea Room, Gypsies at the Fair, Merchant, Stepan Razin, Pugachev, etc. In the future, his exhibitions in theaters and concert halls often accompanied father's performances around the world.
 Participated in exhibitions of Russian art in the Paris galleries d'Alignan (1931), La Renaissance (1932), the Yteb hall (1935), in Boulogne-Billancourt (1935) and in Prague (1935).

 Chaliapin was a cover artist at Time for some three decades.
-He belongs to a group of illustrators of during the golden age of Time covers, including Boris Artzybasheff, Robert Vickrey, James Ormsbee Chapin and Bernard Safran.
+He belongs to a group of illustrators during the golden age of Time covers, including Boris Artzybasheff, Robert Vickrey, James Ormsbee Chapin and Bernard Safran.